HengYangDS/sage-kb/content/practices/engineering/knowledge_graph.md

 def suggest_links(graph, threshold=0.5):
     suggestions = []
     file_nodes = [n for n in graph.nodes.values() if n.node_type == NodeType.FILE]

     for file1 in file_nodes:
         for file2 in file_nodes:
             if file1.id == file2.id:
                 continue

             # Calculate similarity based on shared concepts
             concepts1 = get_file_concepts(file1.id, graph)
             concepts2 = get_file_concepts(file2.id, graph)

             if concepts1 and concepts2:
                 similarity = len(concepts1 & concepts2) / len(concepts1 | concepts2)

                 if similarity >= threshold:
                     # Check if link exists
                     link_exists = any(
                         e.source == file1.id and e.target == file2.id
                         for e in graph.edges if e.edge_type == EdgeType.LINKS_TO
                     )

                     if not link_exists:
-                        suggestions.append({
+                        suggestions.append(
+                            {
-                            "from": file1.name,
+                                "from"      : file1.name,
-                            "to": file2.name,
+                                "to"        : file2.name,
                                 "similarity": similarity
-                        })
+                            }
+                        )

     return suggestions
 ```